wazuh/wazuh-documentation/source/user-manual/agents/remove-agents/remove.rst

 Remove agents using the CLI
 ---------------------------

-The binary */var/ossec/bin/manage_agents* can be used also to remove agents using the command line.
+The binary ``manage_agents`` can be used also to remove agents using the command line.

 If the user would like confirmation before removing the agent, use the following: